 Some number of the “hoes” and “bitches” in rap aren’t actually referencing women.
 See Dr. Dre’s verse on "Bitches Ain't Shit" or “Bitch Niggaz,” or more eloquently, Bun B: “Now once upon a time not too long ago/A nigga like myself had to strong arm a hoe/Now this was not a hoe in the sense of having a pussy/But a pussy having no goddamn sense/Try’na push me.”

 Also valid.
 And laughable.
 At least in terms of the argument at hand.
 Given that the vast majority of references to “hoes” and “bitches” in rap are indeed referencing women.

 Fatherhood takes all these points and counterpoints from the theoretical and brings them into the really, really real.
 It’s also where Ben Folds’ little outsider joke stops being funny.
-Ten years ago, I could laugh at the absurdity of pouring champagne on girls in bikinis, probably because that wasn’t a thing in rap videos until I was in my early twenties, and I knew for damn sure that wasn’t what my life looked like.
+Ten years ago, I could laugh at the absurdity of pouring champagne on girls in bikinis, probably because that wasn’t a thing in rap videos until I was in my early 20s, and I knew for damn sure that wasn’t what my life looked like.
 But what about 8-year-old girls?
 Is that what they think parties are like?
 Or, perhaps scarier, what about 8-year-old boys?
 There are worse things on the Internet, of course, but they aren’t in the mainstream like hip-hop.
-President Obama invites Jay-Z to his campaign rallies, not Ron Jeremy, and “Big Pimpin’” (another beat I adore) is on the second page of video results when you Google “Jay-Z.”
+President Obama invited Jay Z to his campaign rallies, not Ron Jeremy, and “Big Pimpin’” (another beat I adore) is on the second page of video results when you Google “Jay Z.”

 Rap music isn’t really intended for middle-aged fathers to listen to with their daughters.
 Drake’s probably not making music for me to bump on the way to a ballet recital.
 Tyler, the Creator is most definitely not.